aws/amazon-chime-sdk-js/README.md

 ## Installation

-Make sure you have Node.js version 10 and higher.
+Make sure you have Node.js version 10 or higher.
+Node 14 is recommended and supported.

 To add the Amazon Chime SDK for JavaScript into an existing application, install the package directly from npm:

 ```
 npm install amazon-chime-sdk-js --save
 ```

+Note that the Amazon Chime SDK for JavaScript targets ES2015, which is fully compatible with all supported browsers.

 ## Setup